Two Wrongs make a Right!

-The Yellow contact is shown lifted from contact with conductive housing in the Normal Condition,
+The Orange contact is shown lifted from contact with conductive housing in the Normal Condition,

-and bridging from the external terminal to housing (chassis) in the Activated Condition.
+and in the Activated Condition, bridging from the external terminal to housing (chassis).

 The Shuttle (Volvo calls it Piston, but I prefer Shuttle as it is able to move in either direction) within the BWVS, had moved to one side when this owner bled the brakes, and I advised him on the process of resetting the Shuttle (essentially just loosening the Switch and allowing the Shuttle to recenter itself from the springforce at either end, but see also below), but he noted that when he had the wire off the Switch, to extinguished the Brake Warning Light, the Tachometer would also quit working!?!
 Now that Symptom is unusual!